 Touch is very important, the smoothness, the softness, cool, warm and how color interrelates in the particular surrounding.
 I think with a pencil.
 Ideas are jotted down as thumbnails, fragments of ideas as I encounter them.
 Later, I come back to these fragments and see if they are worthy expansion and if pieces may be combined for a larger idea.

 I have always been attracted to environmental manipulations and multiples of form.
 Large art that encompasses alters or compliments a space, allowing it to create its own story.
 I like to use exploration and discovery.
 Does it make you want to move your feet, to run over rolling hills, or does it make you want to touch, or explore with your sense of hearing?”
 And things that I love: all things natural, the environment, horses, dogs and cats, foreign countries, fantastical worlds and LEARNING!

-To see more catch me on: Facebook
+To see more catch me on: